Kannada flag

-The Kannada Flag (ಕನ್ನಡ ಬಾವುಟ) is the de facto, linguistic, cultural and ethnic flag of the Kannadigas.
+The Kannada flag (ಕನ್ನಡ ಬಾವುಟ) is the de facto, linguistic, cultural and ethnic flag of the Kannadigas, an ethnic group in South India.
 The bicoloured flag has two equally divided horizontal bars, yellow above and red below.
 The yellow and red colours in the flag stand for Turmeric and Vermilion which signifies auspicious, well being, peace and courage.
 The flag is used across the world by Kannadigas for Kannada-centric programs and movements.
 The flag appears on the official website of the Government of Karnataka.
 It is also hoisted every year by the Chief Minister of Karnataka on Karnataka Rajyotsava day.

 History

 The Kannada Movement, Chaluvali, is a result of various socio-political issues that rocked the capital in the early part of the 20th century.
 The British established the Cantonment and brought a large number of Tamils from the Madras province to work.
 When the plague killed a large number of people at the end of the 19th century, the two major textile mills in Bengaluru were closed down.
 After three decades, they were restarted and workers from Arcot were brought in.
 Added to that population were the officials in the British government who were all from Tamil Nadu.
 The local language was pushed to a corner as all of them were using their mother tongue.

-Karnataka flag proposed by the state government, inspired from Kannada flag.
+Karnataka flag proposed by the state government, inspired by the Kannada flag.

 It was only in 1909 when Sir M Visveswaraya became the dewan that a Mysuru Economics Conference was established for integrated development of the Kingdom of Mysore and R H Deshpande, founder of Karnataka Vidhyavardhaka Sangha in Dharwad, suggested a Servants of Karnataka Society, similar to Servants of India Society to safeguard the interests of Kannada.
 This was the actual beginning of Karnataka Sahitya Parishat in 1915.
 Following an advertisement in the newspaper calling invitations from "painters for Bangalore municipality, knowledge of Tamil and Telugu compulsory" writer A N Krishna Rao and his band of faithful followers launched a Kannada movement.